ElucidataInc/polly-docs/docs/Scaling compute/Polly Notebooks.md

 ![Accessing individual files in a notebook](../img/Notebooks/25.png) <center>**Figure 19.** Accessing individual files in a notebook</center>

-**Accessing directories**

-Similar to individual files, you can fetch directories from the Workspaces.
+*    **Note:**

+These functions cannot access files within folders in workspace.
+To access those files, use CLI commands.

+**Accessing files and directories using CLI commands**

-The contents of any directory within a Workspace can be listed using the following command on a notebook terminal.
+The contents of any directory within a Workspace can be listed using the following command on a notebook terminal or a bash cell.

 <pre><code>polly files list --workspace-path "<path/to/the/directory>" -y
 </code></pre>

-Here the path of the directory has to start with “*polly://*”.
+Here, the path of the directory has to start with “polly://”.
 To view the contents within a folder called “Data” in the workspace, the following command will have to be executed on the notebook terminal.

 <pre><code>polly files list --workspace-path "polly://Data" -y
 </code></pre>

-To access the directory in the notebook, the following command will have to be executed on the notebook terminal.
+To access the directory in the notebook, the following command will have to be executed on the notebook terminal or a bash cell.

 <pre><code>polly files sync -s "<path/to/the/project/directory>" -d "<absolute/path/to/the/notebook/directory>" -y
 </code></pre>

+Here, -s refers to source and -d refers to destination.
 If the folder called “Data” is to be accessed from Workspace in the notebook folder called “Input”, execute the following command.

 <pre><code>polly files sync -s "polly://Data" -d "Input" -y
 </code></pre>